-The continuation of learning through life has the benefits of enhancing self-esteem, as well as encouraging social connections and a more active life.
-Setting goals and experiencing making progress towards them can create feelings of satisfaction and self-belief.

-In sixth form, there is plenty of learning to be done!
-However, different kinds of learning can have different benefits.
-You don't need to engage with a long, formally accredited, exambased course (like A levels), to get a boost from learning - sometimes you just need to watch a 5 minute YouTube video.
+The continuation of learning through life has the benefits Being in a state known as mindfulness ('the state of being attentive to and aware of what is taking place in of enhancing self-esteem, as well as encouraging social connections and a more active life.
+Setting goals and the present') has been shown to predict positive mental experiencing making progress towards them can create states, self-regulated behaviour and heightened selffeelings of satisfaction and self-belief. knowledge.
+Reminding yourself to 'take notice' is a step in the right direction towards strengthening and broadening In sixth form, there is plenty of learning to be done!
+However, awareness of your intrapersonal world (the experience of different kinds of learning can have different benefits.
+You being you).
+Studies have shown that being aware of what don't need to engage with a long, formally accredited, examis taking place in the present directly enhances wellbeing, and making the effort to savour an experience can help to based course (like A levels), to get a boost from learning reinstate life priorities and boost mood. - sometimes you just need to watch a 5 minute YouTube video.
 Learning for the sheer enjoyment of it, rather than as a necessary step in life, can improve your mood and give you a lift from the positive feeling of acquiring knowledge.
 Try a new hobby, learn how to maintain your bike, play an instrument, discover new recipes.
 Next time you wonder about the origins of something, or how something works, use the internet to find out - we have the answers to so many questions at our fingertips!